top of page

 Quick Storytelling Lesson: Emotions

 Storytelling is all about emotion.
 I mean, 'duh', of course it is.
 Yet I have to mention it because so many people still get this wrong in storytelling.
 Let's break down why exactly this is, how it should work and what you can do to make better emotional connections in your storytelling.
-Without emotional friction a story is not memorable.
+Quick Storytelling Lesson on Emotions Without emotional friction a story is not memorable.
 We relate to each other's feelings, not to facts, figures and functional forms.
-We remember those less, because we are wired that way.
-Th
+We remember those l

 Kralingen